GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

   Link to where no human has linked before: Text Fragments
 subhead: |
   Text Fragments adds support for specifying a text snippet in the URL fragment.
-  When navigating to a URL with such a fragment, the browser can quickly emphasize and/or bring it to the user's attention.
+  When navigating to a URL with such a text fragment, the browser can quickly emphasize and/or bring it to the user's attention.
 authors:
   - thomassteiner